wengwz/Xilinx-XDMA-Host-Software/README.md

 The Kernel module installed correctly and the xmda devices were recognized.
 DONE
 ```
-And when you can also find following files under `/dev` driectory, which are written/read by our host program to communicate with FPGA:
+And you can also find files corresponding to XDMA channels under `/dev` directory, which are written/read by our host program to communicate with FPGA:
 ```
 $ ls /dev/xdma*
 ...